defenseunicorns/pepr/docs/040_pepr-tutorials/030_create-pepr-operator.md

 ## Create CRD

-Now, it is time to structure the CRD.
-The CRD is the definition of the WebApp resource.
-It is a Kubernetes object that defines the WebApp resource and its schema.

-A CRD is created and has the following attributes: `theme`, `language`, and `replicas`.
-The `status` is also defined in the CRD, which is used to track the status of the WebApp resource.
+The WebApp CRD has the following properties: `theme`, `language`, and `replicas` with a `status` section used to track the status of the WebApp resource.

 ```yaml
 apiVersion: apiextensions.k8s.io/v1